Tetanus, also known as lockjaw, is a serious but preventable disease

 injuries that involve dead skin, such as burns,

-or crush injuries
+frostbite, gangrene, or crush

-with soil, saliva (spit), or feces, especially if not cleaned well
+soil, saliva (spit), or feces, especially if not cleaned well

 skin punctures from nonsterile needles, such as with drug use or self-performed